Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

-We conduct an experiment on Mechanical Turk to evaluate the quality of human predictions when assisted by our learned advising policy.
-In the experiment, each participant was randomly assigned to one of the experimental treatments, and was asked to predict the risk for a series of 50 defendants (from 0\% to 100\%, in intervals of 10\%), to violate their release terms if released, according to the decision pipeline described above.
+We conducted an experiment on Mechanical Turk to evaluate the quality of human predictions when assisted by our learned advising policy.
+In the experiment, each participant was randomly assigned to one of the experimental treatments (see below), and was asked to predict the risk for a series of 50 defendants (from 0\% to 100\%, in 10\% intervals) to violate their release terms if released, according to the decision pipeline described above.
+Overall, there were 1,096 participants in the experiment, who made a total of 54,800 predictions.
+The experimental data are available on the authors' website.

 Our experimental design compares human prediction performance in five experimental treatments.
 The first three treatments compare human performance when assisted by advising policies of different learning quality: \textbf{``Learned,''} in which humans were assisted by the learned advising policy described above; \textbf{``Random,''} in which the subset of defendant cases for which the human received the algorithmic advice was chosen at random, in the same frequency in which the learned advising policy provided advice on the training data; \textbf{``Omniscient,''} in which humans were assisted by an advising policy that showed the advice exactly in those cases where the algorithmic risk assessment was more accurate than their initial (unassisted) prediction, based on the ground truth of the defendant case (i.e., whether the defendant eventually violated his release terms).
 This provides an upper bound for performance improvement that may be achieved by improving the learning quality of our advising policy.